woojiahao/woojiahao.github.io/src/posts/blog/Open-source Deep Dive: Broadway.md

 This is especially useful when the hardware of the machine running the pipeline is not able to keep up with processing large numbers of events demanded at a time — possibly due to a poorly configured pipeline.

-Rate limiting is not a feature enabled by default.
-In fact, some producers do not even leverage the rate limiting feature of Broadway.
-For instance, the [RabbitMQ producer](https://github.com/dashbitco/broadway/blob/master/lib/broadway/topology/producer_stage.ex) creates an active listener of messages which means that the moment messages are published to the message queue, the producer will consume them immediately and emit them as events.
+Some producers do not leverage the rate limiting feature of Broadway.
+For instance, the [RabbitMQ producer](https://github.com/dashbitco/broadway/blob/master/lib/broadway/topology/producer_stage.ex) creates an active listener, which means that messages are not inhibited by the rate limiter.
+Instead, they are emitted as events the moment they are published to the message queue (unless [otherwise configured](https://hexdocs.pm/broadway_rabbitmq/BroadwayRabbitMQ.Producer.html#module-back-pressure-and-prefetch_count)).

-But for the producers that *do* leverage the rate limiting feature of Broadway — such as the [Amazon SQS producer](https://github.com/dashbitco/broadway_sqs/blob/master/lib/broadway_sqs/producer.ex) — rate limiting is handled in two scenarios:
+But for the producers that *do* leverage the rate limiting — such as the [Amazon SQS producer](https://github.com/dashbitco/broadway_sqs/blob/master/lib/broadway_sqs/producer.ex) — rate limiting is applied in two instances:

 1. When consumers make demands to the producer-consumer or producer

     If the producer can still emit events, any demand made by the consumer will be handled by the producer.
-However, we take into account the threshold set by the rate limit.
-If there are too many events to emit (exceeding the limit), the excess messages are stored in a message buffer that will have to be cleared later on.
+We take into account the rate limit threshold.
+If there are too many events to emit, the excess messages are stored in a message buffer that will have to be cleared later on.

-    Each message that can be emitted will be transformed into the standard event structure that Broadway uses to exchange events.
+    Each message that can be emitted will be transformed into the standard event structure that Broadway uses.

     If the producer can no longer emit messages, any demand made is stored in a demand buffer that is cleared later on.

 2. When the rate limit is being reset after the given interval

-    After the given intervals, the rate limit threshold of the producers can be reset.
+    After the given interval, the rate limit threshold can be reset.
 However, we may have accumulated demands and messages in their respective buffers.
-Before we reset the threshold, we will find that it may not have been reached every time.
+We may find that the threshold has not been met before we reset it.
 Thus, we can use this remaining threshold to clear any lingering demands and messages stored in their respective buffers.

     Once we have cleared as many messages as our remaining threshold allows, we will reset the threshold and schedule for another reset.
 These resets are scheduled at fixed intervals.

 The rate limiting threshold is maintained as an [atomic](https://erlang.org/doc/man/atomics.html) (discussed later on).
-This atomic array is generated by the `RateLimiter` process started as the first process in the order of initialisation.
-This module handles all behavior surrounding querying and working with the rate limit threshold. `ProducerStage` handles the actual logic of managing the demands of consumers.
+This atomic array is generated by the `RateLimiter` process.
+This module handles all behavior surrounding working with the rate limit threshold. `ProducerStage` handles the actual logic of managing the demands of consumers.

 When the producer cannot emit any more events, i.e. the threshold has been reached, an internal state is set to `:closed` to avoid future demands from being handled.

 ## Batching

-Batching groups events based on given properties into batches and sends them to designated "sub-pipelines" or batch processors to handle these batches separately.
-For instance, we might design a pipeline that stores events with even numbers in an S3 bucket while events with odd numbers are stored on Google Drive.
-Each batch is handled differently and Broadway supports this.
+Batching groups events based on given properties and sends them to designated "sub-pipelines" or batch processors to be handled.
+For instance, we might design a pipeline that stores events with even numbers in an S3 bucket and ones with odd numbers on Google Drive.

-The `Batcher` process is assigned unique names to identify them and any events that are emitted from the producer must be tagged to a batcher by default.
+The `Batcher` process is assigned unique names for identification and events that are emitted from the producer must be tagged to a batcher.
 Failure to do so will result in a runtime error.
+This only applies if batching is enabled.

 In order for the producer to send the appropriate events to the respective batcher, a `PartitionDispatcher` is used.
 Essentially, it defines the behavior of how events are emitted to consumers.
 A `PartitionDispatcher` dispatches events to certain consumers based on a given criteria (defined as a [hash function](https://en.wikipedia.org/wiki/Hash_function)).
-In this case, we have the hash function setup to be the name of the batcher from the given event.
+In this case, the hash function is the name of the batcher from the given event.
 This means that when we assign a batcher to the event, it **will** be dispatched to only that consumer.
 More information about dispatchers in GenStage can be found in the [official documentation](https://hexdocs.pm/gen_stage/GenStage.Dispatcher.html#summary).

-Even within the batcher, further grouping can be made of the events — this time, based on a batch key assigned by the developer.
-This may be used to ensure that certain events are batched together and emitted to be processed together.
-Internally, the batcher will accumulate events before emitting them all at once as a single batch.
-However, as it cannot just sit around accumulating events only, a batch is emitted at regular intervals regardless of how many events are stored in it.
+Even within the batcher, further grouping can be made based on a batch key assigned to the event.
+This may be used to ensure that certain events are processed together.
+Internally, the batcher will accumulate events before emitting them.
+However, as it cannot sit around accumulating events forever, a batch is emitted at regular intervals regardless of how many events are stored in it.

-The `BatchProcessor` process demands and handles a single batch at a time.
+The `BatchProcessor` process handles a single batch at a time.
 It is similar to a regular processor, except it works on a batch of events.
 The `handle_batch` callback is used here.

 ## Telemetry

-Telemetry is used in Broadway to benchmark certain operations that occur such as the duration that a `handle_message` callback takes
+Telemetry is used in Broadway to benchmark certain operations that occur such as the duration that a `handle_message` callback takes.

 Broadway relies on the `telemetry` [library](https://hexdocs.pm/telemetry/).
-Within the code, events are emitted when these operations are started/stopped and key measurements such as duration are tracked.
-If the designer of the pipeline wishes to view these key measurements, they can create handlers that will respond to the emission of events and perform certain actions.
+Within the code, events are emitted when these operations occur and key measurements such as duration are tracked.
+Handlers/listeners of these events can be setup to respond to these events.

 Telemetry is not an Elixir-only feature.
 It is commonly used to perform application monitoring.
 [OpenTelemetry](https://opentelemetry.io/) is a really interesting framework that offers powerful application monitoring through telemetry.

 ## Built-in testing

 To test the pipeline, we should focus on ensuring that the data processing aspect of the pipeline works as intended.
-However, as we rely on external services for data to be sent into the pipeline, it would be hard to coordinate a test suite to publish messages to the data source for our pipeline to process as we may not be able to replicate the data source or publish data to the data source at will due to access limitations.
+However, as we rely on external services for input, it would be hard to coordinate a test suite to work with a live data source as we may not be able to replicate the data source or publish data to the data source at will due to access limitations.
 Thus, Broadway has designed a testing utility that allows us to test the pipeline's data processing capacity without relying on the data source.

-To solve this problem, Broadway provides a placeholder producer module that we will initialise in `ProducerStage`.
-This producer — as the name suggests — is a placeholder for an actual producer module.
-It does not rely on any data sources.
-Instead, events are emitted directly into the pipeline and we test whether the pipeline is working as it should.
+Broadway provides a placeholder producer module.
+This producer does not rely on any data sources.
+Instead, messages are emitted directly into the pipeline.

 The producer module should be tested separately if there is core behavior that cannot be tested along with the pipeline.

-This form of unit testing ensures that we reduce potential points of failure in our test suite.
+This form of unit testing ensures that we reduce potential points of failure in our test suite if any of the mentioned problems with using the original data source should surface.

 ## Graceful shutdowns

 Broadway boasts about having [graceful shutdowns](https://hexdocs.pm/broadway/architecture.html#graceful-shutdowns).
 This is a rather interesting concept to explore as it relies heavily on the concurrency system of Elixir.

-Essentially, the pipeline can only exist in two states — when the pipeline is working as expected and when ALL components are shutting down at once.
-There is no point in time where a single component will shutdown on its own.
-This is because of the way that the supervisor of each component declares restart strategies for each of their children to ensure that if a child process encounters any errors, it will be restarted without a hitch.
+Essentially, the pipeline can only exist in two states — when all components are online and when all components are shutting down.
+There is no point in time where a single component will shutdown on its own without being restarted.
+This is because of the way that the supervisor of each component declares restart strategies ensuring that should a child process encounters any errors, it will be restarted without a hitch.
 This way, the only time where our components can shut down is when we shut down our main process or pipeline supervisor process.
-This is where a graceful shutdown comes into play.
 When either process is terminated, we want to properly handle all remaining events in the pipeline before shutting off every component.

-This is achieved with a mix of concurrency features.
-But before we can explain how it works, a simple introduction of exit signals and process termination should be explored.
+This is achieved through a mix of concurrency features.
+But before we can explain how it works, a simple introduction of exit signals and process termination is due.

 ### Exit signals and process termination

 Processes can be [linked](https://hexdocs.pm/elixir/Process.html#link/1) to one another.
-When either process receives an exit signal — which can occur when the process is terminated forcibly or when it receives an exit signal propagated from its parent — it will propagate the exit signal to the linked process and exit that process as well.
+When either process receives an exit signal — which can occur when the process is terminated forcibly or when it receives an exit signal propagated from its parent — it will propagate the exit signal to the linked process and that process will terminate as well.

 ![Process linking](./images/open-source-deep-dive/broadway/linking.jpg)

 However, these exit signals can be [trapped](https://crypt.codemancers.com/posts/2016-01-24-understanding-exit-signals-in-erlang-slash-elixir/) instead.
-When this occurs, rather than terminating the process that receives the propagated exit signal, the exit signal is sent as a message, allowing the receiving process to handle the exit differently.
+When this occurs, rather than terminating the process that receives the propagated exit signal, the exit signal is sent as a message, allowing the receiving process to handle the exit as though it was just another message.

 ```elixir
 def handle_info({:EXIT, from, reason}, state) do